dendotooo/template/readme.md

 ### Disclaimer

-The proxy and this template are licensed under the [AGPL-3.0 license](https://github.com/dendotooo/proxy/blob/main/license), but you're free to deploy this template to Railway by clicking the below button.
+Our NPM package and this template are licensed under the [MIT license](https://github.com/dendotooo/den.ooo/blob/main/license).

-If you want to deploy it on a different infrastructure, please send me a private message on [Discord](https://den.ooo/discord).

-### Technologies

-A lightweight Deno web server serving content from GitHub and GitLab.

-### How can I deploy my own sleek module registry?
+### Don't want to waste any more time?

-Just click the button below to get started:
+Click on the button below to get started right away:

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/zHcmpg?referralCode=_LFOM3)